Genstrom/Bookstore-Application/ReadMe.txt

-Lägg till din connection string i appsettings.json eller usersecrets för att connecta till databasen!
+Use your own connection string in appsettings.json or usersecrets to connect to your own database or use the attached .bak Bokhandel file and restore in SSMS to use a sample database.